neorv32 logo

 $ export PATH=$PATH:/opt/riscv/bin

-You should add this command to your .bashrc (if you are using bash) to automatically add the RISC-V toolchain at every console start.
+This command can be added to .bashrc (or similar) to automatically add the RISC-V toolchain at every console start.

-To make sure everything works fine, navigate to an example project in the NEORV32 example folder and execute the following command:
+To make sure everything works fine, navigate to an example project in the NEORV32 sw/example folder and execute the following command:

 neorv32/sw/example/demo_blink_led$ make check